Hanns Johst: Role in Nazi Germany

+On 1 November 1932, Johst joined the Nazi Party (membership number 1,352,376).
 In 1933, Johst signed the Gelöbnis treuester Gefolgschaft, a declaration of loyalty to Hitler by pro-Nazi writers.
-Succeeding Hans-Friedrich Blunck in 1935, Johst became the President of the Reichsschrifttumskammer (writer's union) and of the Deutsche Akademie für Dichtung (poetry academy), powerful organisations for German writers.
-In the same year the last prominent Jewish writers, e.g. Martin Buber, were expelled from the Reichsschrifttumskammer.
+Johst was named First Chairman of the Deutsche Akademie für Dichtung (German Academy for Poetry) on 9 June 1933, and on 15 January 1934, Prussian Minister President Hermann Göring appointed him a member of the Prussian State Council.
+Succeeding Hans-Friedrich Blunck in October 1935, Johst became the President of the Reichsschrifttumskammer (Reich Writers Chamber) a powerful organisation for German writers.
+In the same year, the last prominent Jewish writers, e.g. Martin Buber, were expelled from the Reichsschrifttumskammer.
 By this time these organisations restricted membership to writers whose work was either explicitly pro-Nazi or at least approved of by the Nazis as non-degenerate.
 Johst achieved other positions of importance within the Nazi state, and he was named in the Gottbegnadeten list of September 1944 as one of the Reich's most important artists.
-During the war he held various positions within the SS, which Thomas Mann stated was the reason that several charges of pedophilia and abuse of children were dropped against Johst in the winter of 1944.
+He joined the Allgemeine-SS on 9 November 1935 (SS member number 274,576) and rose to the rank of SS-Gruppenführer on 30 January 1942.
+During the war he held various positions within the SS, including on the personal staff of Reichsführer-SS Heinrich Himmler, which Thomas Mann stated was the reason that several charges of pedophilia and abuse of children were dropped against Johst in the winter of 1944.

 Quotations

 Post-war

-After the war Johst was interned and on July 7, 1949, a Munich denazification tribunal classified him as a "fellow traveler".
-An appeal process ended in 1949 with his reclassification as a "main culprit" and a three and a half year labor camp sentence (the time Johst had already served).
+After the war Johst was interned, and on 7 July 1949 a Munich denazification tribunal classified him as a "fellow traveler".
+An appeal process ended in 1949 with his reclassification as a "main culprit" and a three-and-a-half-year labor camp sentence (the time Johst had already served).
 After his release from prison and further denazification proceedings in 1951, he was classified as “incriminated”.
 In 1955, Johst obtained an overturning of this decision and the termination of the proceedings at the public expense.
 He was thus effectively rehabilitated.

 In the Soviet Occupation Zone, many of his works were placed on the banned books list, with the exception of Der Anfang.
 Roman (1917), Der Ausländer (1916), Ave Eva (1932), Lieder der Sehnsucht.
 Gedichte (1924), Der junge Mensch.
 Szenarium (1916), Mutter.
 Gedichte (1921), Mutter ohne Tod.
 Begegnung (1933), Stroh (1916), Die Stunde der Sterbenden (1914), Torheit einer Liebe.
 Roman (1931) and Wegwärts.
 Gedichte (1916).

 In the Federal Republic of Germany, Johst could no longer gain publication as a writer but, after 1952, he wrote poems under the pseudonym "Odemar Oderich" for the Edeka supermarkets customer magazine, "Die kluge Hausfrau".
 Johst attempted to publish a book in 1953, which he had completed and revised at the end of 1943, but failed to find a publisher.
-He died on November 23, 1978, in an old people's home in Ruhpolding.
+He died on 23 November 1978 in an old people's home in Ruhpolding.